srjefers/spark-workshop/exercises/spark-sql-exercise-Multiple-Aggregations.md

 # Exercise: Multiple Aggregations

-Use `spark-shell` to compute maximum and minimum of `id` column for every group.
+Write a structured query (using `spark-shell` or [Databricks Community Edition](https://community.cloud.databricks.com)) that computes multiple aggregations per group, i.e. the maximum and the minimum of `id` column per group.

 Module: **Spark SQL**